Contents

 Tailscale’s edge is maturity and the surrounding features: MagicDNS, exit nodes, subnet routers, Taildrop, and an app-store-grade client on every platform including iOS and Android.
 Headscale supports a good chunk of this but lags the upstream, and you will occasionally find a feature that the official client expects the official server to provide.

-NAT traversal is roughly a wash — both lean on WireGuard plus a relay (DERP for Tailscale, the signal server plus TURN for Netbird) when a direct connection can’t be punched.
+NAT traversal is roughly a wash — both lean on WireGuard plus a relay (DERP for Tailscale, the Coturn-based TURN relay for Netbird) when a direct connection can’t be punched.
 In practice you’ll see most peers connect directly after a few seconds of negotiation, with the relay catching only the awkward double-NAT cases.
 Worth noting too: with Netbird you’re running and updating the signal and management servers yourself, which is one more thing to monitor, whereas the official Tailscale path has none of that operational burden.

 If you want the least friction and you can live with a third-party control plane, use Tailscale proper.
 It is the best in class and I still run it for my own laptops.